 Variance - any deviation from the 10-year Spatial Harvest Sequence (SHS) in the approved Detailed Forest Management Plan (DFMP).
 Variance is classified into one of these three categories: Additions, Deletions or Deferrals.
-Variance is the sum of deletions and deferrals and does not include additions.

 - 4.1.1 For the FHP submission, the company shall submit a map to show the comparison of the 1-10 year SHS to the Laid out harvest areas.
 The map shall distinguish using symbology between:

 - substantial deletions

 - substantial deferrals

-- silver deletions and deferrals (combined)
+- sliver deletions and deferrals (combined)

 - substantial additions

 - Sliver additions.

 - 4.1.2 Variance shall be reported by Alberta Base 10 stratum for each FHP.
 The table shall include the minimum information as per Table 1.
 A Forest Harvest Plan will be appraised when additions exceed 20% of planned SHS 1-10 year for the particular FHP, or when substantial additions exceed the combination of substantial deletions and deferrals.
-The Table 1 shall include cumulative information from all previously approved FHP's in the compartment.
+Table 1 shall include cumulative information from all previously approved FHP's in the compartment.

+- 4.1.3 Variance from the SHS shall be monitored and reported by compartment.
+The cumulative asbuilt variance for all FHPs shall be compiled by compartment and reported annually in the GDP.
+The table shall include information as per Table 1 for all compartments operated within the current FMP effective period.